ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-08-aws-elasticache.md

 | evictions | # records ejected from cache | more nodes |
 | CurrConnections | # app to memcached connections| likely an application problem with no closing connections |

-## Simple Question

-You have enabled a CloudWatch metric on your Redis ElastiCache cluster.
-Your alarm is triggered due to an increased amount of evictions.
-How might you go about solving the increased eviction errors from the ElastiCache cluster?

 ## Triage

 - Simple use case, horizontal scaling (shard), multi-threaded?
-Memecache
+Memecached

 - Complex?
 Redis